pc-magas/mkdotenv/README.md

 ## Run image into standalone container.

-You can also run it as stanalone image as well:
+You can also run it as standalone image as well:

 ```shell
 docker run pcmagas/mkdotenv mkdotenv --version